-Complexity of Design: Designing a high-quality Class T amplifier that minimizes distortion and interference can be more challenging than traditional linear amplifiers, requiring careful consideration of components and layout.
+Complex Design: Designing a high-quality Class D amplifier can be more complex than traditional linear amplifiers, requiring careful attention to layout, filtering, and noise control.